-If a cork stopper that contains TCA gets in contact with wine, it will impart its aggressive smell on the wine over time.
+If a cork stopper that contains TCA gets in contact with the wine, it will impart its aggressive smell on it over time.
 This wine won’t be a health risk for consumers, but it won’t be enjoyable anymore either.
 The only thing you can do with this “corked” wine is to pour it away.

 Cork Is Fragile